-- 5.7.8.2 In addition, to meet local costs, the local Group, District and County may charge a membership subscription. - 5.7.8.3 Every Group, District and County is responsible for the collection and payment of the UK Headquarters' membership subscriptions and any Country, County and District subscriptions in accordance with the numbers returned on the annual census return.
+In addition, to meet local costs, the local Group, District and County may also charge a membership subscription.

+Every Group, District and County is responsible for the collection and payment of the UK Headquarters' membership subscriptions together with any Country, County and District subscriptions in accordance with the numbers returned on the annual census return.